Cookies Policy

 About

-Luis F. Teixeira holds a Ph.D. in Electrical and Computer Engineering from Universidade do Porto in the area of computer vision (2009).
-Currently he is an Assistant Professor at the Department of Informatics Engineering, Faculdade de Engenharia da Universidade do Porto, and a researcher at INESC TEC.
-Previously he was a researcher at INESC Porto (2001-2008), Visiting Researcher at the University of Victoria (2006), and Senior Scientist at Fraunhofer AICOS (2008-2013).
-His current research interest include: computer vision, machine learning and interactive systems.
+Luis F. Teixeira holds a Ph.D. in Electrical and Computer Engineering from Universidade do Porto in computer vision (2009).
+Currently, he is an Associate Professor at the Department of Informatics Engineering, Faculdade de Engenharia da Universidade do Porto, and a researcher at INESC TEC.
+Previously, he was a researcher at INESC Porto (2001-2008), a Visiting Researcher at the University of Victoria (2006), and a Senior Scientist at Fraunhofer AICOS (2008-2013).
+His current research interests include computer vision, machine learning and interactive systems.

 Interest